tahangz/Detector_Conan_for_deepfakes/README.md

 ![Detector Conan Logo](frontend/public/favicon.svg)  (MODELS CODE WILL BE AVAILABLE SOON)

-Detector Conan is an advanced deepfake detection platform that uses AI to identify manipulated images and videos.
+Detector Conan is an advanced deepfake detection platform (developed with MERN-Stack + Django for API) that uses AI to identify manipulated images and videos.
 The platform provides a user-friendly interface for uploading and analyzing media files, with approximately 92% accuracy in detecting synthetic content.
 Using : XceptionNet + Vit for images analysis and ResneXt 50 + LSTM for videos analysis

 # 🏗️ High level overview of XceptionNet + Vit Architecture & Workflow